 - documents that publicly traded companies must submit to the Securities and Exchange Commission (SEC)

-Some CPAs concentrate on taxes, preparing individual income tax returns and ensuring that their clients take advantage of all potential tax benefits.
+Some CPAs concentrate on taxes, preparing individual income tax returns and help their clients take advantage of all potential tax benefits.

 Education and credentialing

-- States require CPA candidates to complete 150 semester hours of college coursework before sitting for the Uniform CPA Exam.
+- Complete 150 semester hours of college coursework before sitting for the Uniform CPA Exam.

-- States require CPA candidates to gain work experience under the supervision of a licensed CPA.
+- Gain work experience under the supervision of a licensed CPA.